wumirose/LAUTECH-SKill-Acquisition-Program/README.md

 # LAUTECH-SKill-Acquisition-Program
-PYTHON PROGRAMMING FUNDAMENTALS FOR DATA SCIENCE

 LAUTECH ICT Centre in conjunction with the LAUTECH Centre for Research Innovation Discovery organized a free Online Skill Acquisition programme for students as an improvement plan during the global pandemic period.
 I volunteered to mentor students across various departments and levels in Python Programming Language and Data Science Basics.
 The 7-Day e-training was held on zoom from Thursday April 9 to Friday April 17, 2020.

 The training outline is as follows:

-Day1: Introduction
+- Day1: Introduction
   - Brief Introduction: Aim of the training and Deliverables  Anaconda Environment Setup and Installation
  Python Basics: Variables, Operators and mathematical operations, Data types, Input and output Program Flow Control